easyiac/cryptpass/README.md

 ## Security Considerations

 - The master encryption key should be kept secure and not included in the configuration file in production
+- Use the `/perpetual/initialize` endpoint to set the master encryption key on the first run
-- Use the `/unlock` endpoint to set the master encryption key at runtime
+- Use the `/perpetual/unlock` endpoint to set the master encryption key at runtime
 - Always use TLS in production environments
 - Change the default root password after the first login